 There are times when I cannot speak directly to a reader or member of the public.
-On this page I can respond to some questions that arise on this page as this may be of use to several readers.
+Instead, I can respond to some questions that arise on this page as this may be of use to several readers.

 Health warning: my comments here are for specific individuals.
 They will know who they are.
 What I say may not be relevant to other readers.
 Indeed, my comment may not be helpful to the intended reader, as I rarely have the full facts.

 It’s just my best shot or effort and it can be put to one side, if needs be!

-So here goes: TOPIC: strategies to help me with a friend who is dependent on me.
+TOPIC: can I develop strategies to help me with a friend who is dependent on me?